This is the ultimate yoga gift guide for yoga lovers.

 22. Yoga or Meditation Book

 This is a simple yet thoughtful gift.
-I collaborated with eight other yogis to prepare a list of 16 yoga and meditation books that have transformed our lives.
+I collaborated with eight other yogis to prepare a list of 16 best yoga and meditation books that have transformed our lives.
 You will surely find on it the right book for the occasion!

 23. Yoga or Meditation App Membership